chrislo27/PolyrhythmMania/docs/Starting-a-level.md

 ## 3. Set where this First Beat starts
 ![Set the Music 1st Beat](https://i.imgur.com/b8LLLpG.png) <br>
-Now that you've set the First Beat in the Adjust Music dialog, you have to also set the **Music 1st Beat** point on the track.
+Now that you've set the First Beat in the Adjust Music dialog, you may also set the **Music Sync** point on the track.
-The **First Beat** you set will play EXACTLY when the playback marker passes the Music 1st Beat marker.
+The **First Beat** you set will play EXACTLY when the playback marker passes the Music Sync marker.
 Syncing your music is easy!

 ## 4. Getting the tempo